Fallout-Team/fallout_mod-deprecated-/README.md

 # fallout_mod
-A backup/push and pull repository for the Fallout Mod.

-Fallout™ and its contents are created by Bethesda™.
+Fallout™ and its contents are created and owned by Bethesda™.
 Under the CC BY-SA 4.0 License.

+Credits:

+    Developers:
+        Duzo
+        Suff99
+        Monsterwaill

+    Modellers:
+        L0A Link
+        Magic Man(?)

+    Builders:
+        Classic_account